onflow/flow/docs/content/contributors/portal-overview.md

 ### Information Design

 The developer portal is divided into 4 top-level sections, containing a specific category of documentation within.
-All content should be published under one of these sections.
+All content should be published under one of these sections:

 #### Learn

-This section contain tutorials, guides and conceptual documentation.
+- This section contain tutorials, guides and conceptual documentation.
 It does not contain  learning content related to *specific* tools.

 #### Tools

-All software, SDKs and other *tools* used to build on Flow are published in this section eg. FCL, `flow-cli` … et.
+- All software, SDKs and other *tools* used to build on Flow are published in this section eg. FCL, `flow-cli` … et.
 This section includes learning content related to these *specific* tools.

 #### Community

-This section is for documents related to community activity on Flow: FLIPS, events, Flow Ecosystem fund, forum content, community built apps … etc.
+- This section is for documents related to community activity on Flow: FLIPS, events, Flow Ecosystem fund, forum content, community built apps … etc.

 #### Cadence

-This section is for content related *specifically* to Cadence.
+- This section is for content related *specifically* to Cadence.

 Each of these sections has an individual landing page that [can be customized](#flow-docs-json).